 Man who reported girl missing arrested in her disappearance

-Darion Vence, who lived with Maleah and her mother, was arrested without incident at his brother's home in Sugar Land, Texas, about 22 miles (35 kilometers) southwest of Houston, a statement from Houston police said.
-He was charged with tampering with evidence.
+Derion Vence, who had lived with Maleah and her mother, was arrested Saturday without incident at his brother's home in Sugar Land, Texas, about 22 miles (35 kilometers) southwest of Houston, a statement from Houston police said.
+A court document said he was charged with tampering with a human corpse.

+Asked if police believe Vence killed Maleah, Houston police spokesman Kese Smith said: "At this point in time those are the charges we have filed and I can't say any more than that."

+After his arrest, bond was set at $999,999 for Vence, according to Harris County Jail records.

-Vence told police last Saturday that men in a pickup truck abducted him, 4-year-old Maleah and his 2-year-old son before freeing him and the boy.
+Vence, 26, told police last Saturday that men in a pickup truck abducted him, Maleah and his 2-year-old son before freeing him and the boy.
 But Sugar Land police, who initially interviewed him, said his story kept changing and didn't add up.

-"Blood evidence obtained from Vence's apartment has been linked to Maleah," the Houston police statement said.
+"His story turned out not to be the case, including the fact that there was that blood evidence in the apartment linked to Maleah," Smith said.

+He said authorities have not found the girl and the investigation is continuing.

-Vence also was observed carrying a full laundry basket from the apartment, police said.
+The police statement said Vence was observed carrying a full laundry basket from the apartment.
 That basket was later found in the trunk of the Nissan along with a gas can.

-Maleah's mother Brittany Bowens, said Vence is her former fiance.
+Maleah's mother Brittany Bowens, said through a spokesman that Vence is her former fiance.
 Bowens appeared outside her apartment Friday as Quanell X, a local civil rights activist, addressed reporters on her behalf.

 Quanell X said that Vence had abused Maleah and that Bowens believes Vence harmed the girl.